-The telephones in the administrative offices are for business use only.
-Students will be allowed to use the telephone: (1) for classroom work with teacher permission and the assistance of a secretary (2) in case of emergency such as illness.
+Students will be allowed to use the phones in the offices in the event they need to contact home.
 Students should inform parents not to call them to the phone or ask that messages be delivered except for very important reasons.
 Students will not be called from class to take a phone call except in cases of emergency.